Loading...

 Open the link oak.

-link/charity-website-template and look through the three template HTML files.
+link/charity-website-template, and look through the three template HTML files.

 These files have the example code you need to complete this task.

-For part one, add a heading, introductory paragraph and navigation subheading to index.
+For part one, add a heading, introductory paragraph and navigation subheading to index html using the tags provided.

-For part two, complete the internal hyperlinks in index HTML to create text navigation links to subpage one and subpage two.
+html to create text navigation links to subpage 1 and subpage 2.

 html using a suitable source image from the examples.